fentresspaul61B/leetcode_linkedin_python_automation/README.md

 2. That will output a JSON in the browser, find the “ID” value and copy it.

+## Whats next?
+There are many things that could be added to this pipeline, for example, using Chat GPT API to automatically generate engaging posts.

 ## Do it Yourself!
 If you would like to automate your LinkedIn with the Leetcode API, follow the articles and videos I posted above, to create LinkedIn company account, and gain access to the required tokens.
 Then clone this repo, create a virtual environment, pip install the requirements.txt file, add the required tokens, and let the pipeline run!